Types of Audit Reports Opinions

-There are four different types of the audit report which can be issued by the auditor of the company on the basis of the analysis of the company’s financial statements and includes Unqualified Audit Report, Qualified Audit Report, Adverse Audit Report, and Disclaimer Audit Report.
+There are four different types of the audit report opinion which can be issued by the auditor of the company on the basis of the analysis of the company’s financial statements and includes Unqualified Audit Report, Qualified Audit Report, Adverse Audit Report, and Disclaimer Audit Report.

 Audit Report is the base for determining the financial capacity and quality of the company.
 Also, the Audit report will be considered in measuring the performance of the company for the given fiscal year based on which investors will rely on the company and will invest their money for enhancing their returns.

-Top 4 Audit Report Opinion Types with Examples
+Top 4 Audit Report Opinion Types

 In the modern corporate world, based on the below audit opinion, types of the Audit report is determined: